Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 5. How do I find moving targets (e.g., planets, asteroids, ...) in the HLA?

 There are two ways to find moving targets.
 Under advanced search, click the box to the right of "Moving Targets only" and then do an all-sky (0 0 r=180) search.
 (Note that when the Moving Target box is checked, an all-sky search is done by default when the search box is empty.)
 The search will return only observations where HST was tracking the target during the exposure.
-You can restrict the choice of instruments, filters, etc. using the other search parameters.
+There are currently about 45,000 moving target observations in the HLA.
+(If the query times out, try waiting a couple of minutes and then click search again.)
+You can restrict the choice of instruments, filters, etc. using the other search parameters to produce a less unwieldy set of results.
+To find only HLA products, select the ACS, WFC3 and WFPC2 instruments (30,000 results).
+After the search completes, filter the results using the target name (e.g., *jup* finds Jupiter observations).

-The other approach is to use the ACS moving target list and the WFPC2 moving target list.
+The other approach is to use the ACS moving target list, the WFC3 moving target list, and the WFPC2 moving target list.
 These lists provide information on the target name, detector, filters, proposal ID, etc., in a compact tabular format.
 They also include links enabling easy HLA searches for particular observations and can be a convenient way to browse the moving target data.

-6. How can I find a particular proposal ID number?
+6. How can I find data from a particular proposal ID number?

-There are two ways to find data from a particular proposal ID.
-The first is to use the Proposal ID text box in the advanced search options.
+There are three ways to find data from a particular proposal ID.
+The first is to enter a proposal id and visit number into the search box (i.e. 10005_10).
+This will search the sky in the vicinity of the given observation.
+A second approach is to use the Proposal ID text box in the advanced search options in addition to a target search.
 An all-sky search with a specified proposal ID (either by leaving the search box blank or entering "0 0 r=180") will return all data from that proposal.
-The second method is to do an all-sky "0 0 r=180" search and then filter the results by the desired proposal ID using the blank box under the PropID column in the inventory view.
-The first method is usually preferred since it is considerably faster.
-Note that the second method can only be used for one instrument at a time, while the first can be used with multiple instruments selected.
+The third method is to do an all-sky "0 0 r=180" search and then filter the results by the desired proposal ID using the blank box under the PropID column in the inventory view.
+Note that the third method can only be used for one instrument at a time and may return very large result lists, while the other two can be used with multiple instruments selected.
 The filtering approach will be more convenient only if the region of the sky being searched is already fairly restricted, in which case data from other proposals may also be of interest.

 Note that the footprint view is not available when doing all-sky searches.
-In order to enable the footprint view for the data from a specific proposal ID, one can run the search again specifying a region of the sky suitable to include data from that proposal.
+In order to enable the footprint view for the data from a specific proposal ID, one can run the search again specifying a region of the sky suitable to include data from that proposal or by searching at the position of a particular visit.
+It is also possible to select a subset of datasets from a large search by clicking on them.
+Then if the display mode in the interface is changed to Only (rather than the default Mixed), the footprint display will be usable as long as the selected datasets are in a small region of the sky.

 7. Can I search for a list of targets?
 What formats are allowed for the user-defined search lists?